-collect comprehensive and structured information about risks at AmRest Group (identification);

-- perform risk prioritization of the identified risks (assessment); - have an updated and integrated risk map for AmRest Group.
+- collect comprehensive and structured information about risks at AmRest Group (identification); - perform risk prioritization of the identified risks (assessment); - have an updated and integrated risk map for AmRest Group.

-The Risk Map and the reports from Global Internal Audit and Internal Control Department audit assignments are communicated to the AmRest Management for review and undertaking of adequate action plans addressing identified risks and opportunities.
-The reports together with the declared action plans are communicated to the Audit and Control Committee for overseeing.
+The Risk Map is communicated to the AmRest Management for review and undertaking of adequate action plans addressing identified risks.
+The Risk Map report is communicated to the Audit and Control Committee for overseeing.

-The Group has set up as well a Global AmRest Tax Policy that establishes the rules and procedures on this matter and are supervised by the Tax Department and, ultimately, by the Audit Committee.
+The Group has set up as well a Global AmRest Tax Policy that establishes the rules and procedures on this matter and are supervised by the Tax Department and, ultimately, by the Audit and Control Committee.